UMM-CSci-Systems/Segmented-file-system-client/README.md

 manages organizing and storing all the packets.
 You could then hand it a small set of test packets that you make up, and verify that it assembles the correct files.
 The `PacketManager` could, for example, create `ReceivedFile` objects.
-`RecievedFiles` could contain the packets for a file, and have getter methods for the file name, the number of packets (what if it isn't known yet?), the number actually received, whether the file is complete, and the data from those packets after sorting them in the correct order.
+`ReceivedFiles` could contain the packets for a file, and have getter methods for the file name, the number of packets (what if it isn't known yet?), the number actually received, whether the file is complete, and the data from those packets after sorting them in the correct order.